BarbeRousseLibre/hermessenger/docs/HOW-IT-WORKS.md

 This file will be stored into ' var/mail_temp_directory/ ' as a JSON.

-Per default, this is not sending any mail at this point.
+This is not sending any mail at this point.

-This was written to be used aside a task schedular (such as a cronjob), a loop or you can (for testing purpose) execute the following file manually on a shell : ' bin/send_mail_in_queue.php ':
+This was written to be used aside a task schedular (such as a cronjob), a loop or you can (for testing purpose) execute the following file manually on a shell with php: ' bin/send_mail_in_queue.php ':

 ### Crontask job: